Jenny99-Alca/Final_Project/README.md

 Name: Jennifer Alcantara This README file is for my final project for class IS6011J2-Web Systems Development.
 The following scripts do as follows:

-A REST API backend for the restaurant 'Dosa' will be created for this project.
-We will be importing SQLite3 and fast API into our scripts to initialize a database and then, use a web API to make updates to the database/data on the front end as the client.
+For this project, A REST API backend for the restaurant 'Dosa' was created.
+We imported SQLite3 and fast API into our scripts to initialize a database and then, used a web API to make updates to the database/data on the front end as the client.

-You will need to import sqlite3, FAST API, and uvicorn to begin.
+To be imported: sqlite3, FAST API, and uvicorn in order to begin.

-The client/user will have access to create, read, update, or delete three objects: customers, items, and orders, through the web API (fast API).
+The client/user will have access to create, read, update, or delete from three objects: customers, items, and orders.
+This will be done on the front end through FAST API (a web API).

 In this repo you will find:
 2 scripts, Init_db.py and main.py.